-The input voltage of Type MA-A and MA-R converters cannot be changed without additional modifications.
+The input voltage of Type MA-A and Type MA-R converters cannot be changed without additional modifications.
 Consult Kay Industries if this change is necessary.
 All phase converters produce three-wire delta output only.
 For four-wire wye output, consult the factory for an appropriate transformer.

-Refer to connection drawing 0302-MAR to determine the proper wire size for your converter model.
+Refer to connection drawing 0302-MA-R to determine the proper wire size for your converter model.

 - 1. Route all power cables and ground conductor in properly sized rigid or flexible conduit from the phase converter control enclosure to the load and from the service panel to the converter. - 2.
-Connect the appropriate sized single-phase wire size from the service panel Single-Phase input terminals L1 and L2 in the converter control box.
+Connect the appropriately sized single-phase wire from the service panel to the 1-Phase input terminals in the converter control box.
 Make the necessary penetrations in the converter enclosure and secure the conduits at both ends.
 If you are using flexible multi-conductor cable instead of wiring in rigid or flexible conduit, be certain to use a suitable strain relief fitting where the cables enter and leave the converter enclosure. - 3.
-Connect the single-phase supply lines L1, L2, and Ground to the input terminal blocks on the converter connection panel.
-Connect the output cables to the output terminals labeled T1, T2 and T3.
+Connect the single-phase supply lines L1, L2, and ground to the input terminal blocks on the converter connection panel.
+Connect the output cables to the 3-Phase output terminals labeled T1, T2 and T3.

-TYPE MA-A, -AW, -AI CONVERTER WITH AUTOMATIC CONTROLS
+TYPE MA-A and Type MA-AI CONVERTER WITH AUTOMATIC CONTROLS

-The Phasemaster[®] Automatic converter (Type MA-A,-AW,-AI) is identical in electrical performance to the non-automatic converter except that it is equipped with magnetic controls that enable it to be started on demand from a remote pilot control device, pushbutton station, or wireless controller.
-Type MA-A and MA-AW converters are equipped with a three-position selector switch.
+The Phasemaster® (Type MA-A, Type MA-A) converter is identical in electrical performance to the non-automatic Type-MA converter except that it is equipped with controls that enable it to be started on demand from a remote pilot control device or pushbutton station.
+These converters are equipped with a three-position selector switch.
 Make sure the switch is in the OFF position during installation.